Day 3 and Day 4 Ethiopia

-We got to the embassy and wiped off the chunks.
-The wind was blowing, a bit, so I know that Abinet was cool.
-We got in, no trouble and waiting for our number to be called.
+We got to the Embassy and wiped off the chunks.
+The wind was blowing a bit, so I know that Abinet was cool.
+We got in, no trouble, and waiting for our number to be called.
 It was number 400.
-The sign was on number 143 :/ Big Daddy took Abinet to the bathroom and to attempt to clean him up.
+The sign was on number 143 :/ Big Daddy took Abinet to the bathroom and attempt to clean him up.

 Waiting and Smelling Like Vomit

 We weren’t sure where our interview would be held…at the window or behind closed doors.
-We sat by a play area and Abinet was perked up enough to go and play.
-Abenezer was called up to the front and when he came back he said there was a problem…that Abinet’s medical had expired and that they could not issue his visa until that was done.
+We sat by a play area in the lobby.
+Abinet has perked up enough to go and play.
+Abenezer was called up to the front.
+When he came back to the lobby area, he said there was a problem.
+Abinet’s medical paperwork had expired.
+Sadly, they could not issue his visa until that was done.

-They finally called us up, explained the situation and said that we needed to get him into the office, today.
-He had to have a TB skin test and that takes 48-72 hrs to process and we were leaving on Thursday.
+They finally called us up, explained the situation, and said that we needed to get him into the office today.
+He had to have a TB skin test.
+This test takes 48-72 hrs to process.
+We were leaving on Thursday.

-She asked us a few questions and then she shared what the interview contained with Abinet’s birth mom, Tadelech.
+She asked us a few questions.
+She shared what the interview contained with Abinet’s birth mom, Tadelech.
 It hurts my heart.
 Her sacrifice and where she and the other children might be today.
 We are shown his passport and then told that we couldn’t have anything else until after his medical.